pineunity/tacker/doc/source/devref/alarm_monitoring_usage_guide.rst

 Then, users can check Horizon to know if vnf is respawned.
 Please note that the url used in the above command could be captured from "**ceilometer alarm-show** command as shown before.
-"key" atribute in body request need to be captured from the url.
+"key" attribute in body request need to be captured from the url.
 The reason is that key will be authenticated so that the url is requested only one time.